arilotter/love-v-money/notes.md

 * mini bios all the way down the page
 * should be able to hover own data points
 * show other data points while plotting ( .props.state not set?? )
+* plotting doesn't always work
+* share form is cropped on mobile
+* share button does not work on mobile